jef586/alkemy/README.md

 ### Activities instances

 This part of seed take real activities from the project with the purpose to populate the database.

+### News instances

+This part of seed create an user with administrator role and ten news to test the endpoints of the News controller.